 - A seven-member team from the early learning department participates in the 2016 National P-3 Institute during the last week of October 2016.
-Only one hundred people are selected to participate, and EPS is the only team from Washington state of the fourteen teams from across the country.
-The EPS early learning team that attends consists of members from the EPS CASP, ECEAP and a building principal, as well as partners from Opportunity Council and Everett Community College.
-The institute provides intense professional learning to deepen and extend efforts to implement P-3 approaches that create meaningful change.
-The EPS team has time to learn together and refine practices using protocols, tools and resources provided by the National P-3 Institute. - The EPS P-3 Leadership Team meets quarterly throughout the year to partner in creating P-3 communication, connections and alignment to support high quality learning for our youngest learners.
+Only one hundred people were selected to participate, and EPS was the only team from Washington state of the fourteen teams from across the country.
+The EPS early learning team that attended consisted of members from the EPS Curriculum, Assessment and Special Programs department (CASP), ECEAP and a building principal, as well as partners from Opportunity Council and Everett Community College.
+The institute provided intense professional learning to deepen and extend efforts to implement P-3 approaches that create meaningful change.
+The EPS team had time to learn together and refine practices using protocols, tools and resources provided by the National P-3 Institute. - The EPS P-3 Leadership Team meets on September 27 and November 30.
+The EPS P-3 Leadership Team meets quarterly throughout the year to partner in creating P-3 communication, connections and alignment to support high quality learning for our youngest learners.
 The P-3 Leadership Team consists of EPS teachers, curriculum specialists, facilitators, directors, and principals, as well as community partners.
 The community partners represent organizations such as Snohomish County Human Services, Child Care Aware & Opportunity Council, United Way, Everett Community College and Head Start.
-Future meetings are scheduled for next school year.
+Future meetings are scheduled for February 14 and April 25, 2017. - The early learning team coordinates with the Snohomish County Early Learning Coalition, United Way and Everett Community College to engage community early learning providers in activities and discussions regarding the future of early learning in the Everett area.
+The Snohomish County Early Learning Coalition is sponsoring a Data Carousel on Monday, March 13, 2017 from 12:30 to 4:00 pm.
+The Coalition is also sponsoring an early learning community conversation at Everett Community College on March 22, 2017 from 5:00 to 7:00 pm. - The Early Learning Department is in the planning stages of an Early Learning Symposium for Saturday, April 29, 2017.

-- Integrated tech Plans (October 11, 2016) (See KPO 2.2.a. for information on this item) - Integrated technology plan status (June 20, 2017) (See KPO 2.2.a. for information on this item)
+Integrated tech Plans (October 11, 2016) (See KPO 2.2.a. for information on this item)

+• Integrated technology plan status (June 20, 2017) (See KPO 2.2.a. for information on this item)